Table of Contents

 What is outsourcing?

-Outsourcing is a broader term that means sending any type of work to an external company.
-It could be a full department (like customer service or accounting) or a one-time project (like app development or digital marketing).
+Outsourcing means assigning work to an external company.
+This may involve an entire department, such as customer service or accounting, or a one-time project, such as app development or digital marketing.

-Outsourcing gives you access to external teams, often in other countries, which can help reduce costs and speed up delivery.
-Engage an external company/team to deliver a project (e.g., app build) or run an entire function (e.g., CX/finance).
-May be offshore, nearshore, or onshore.
+Outsourcing gives access to external teams, often in other countries, helping reduce costs and accelerate delivery.
+You can hire an external company or team to deliver a project (such as app development) or manage an entire function (such as CX or finance).
+This may be offshore, nearshore, or onshore.

-Best when: you want a self-contained team to execute with limited internal involvement; ideal for one-off builds or non-core functions.
+Best when you need a self-contained team to execute with minimal internal involvement; ideal for one-time builds or non-core functions.

 Benefits of Outsourcing: